New Student Checklist

 All students will be assigned advisors within the first two weeks of the fall semester.
 Notice of this assignment will be distributed by email.
 Prior to advisor assignment, questions can be directed to the Student Services Office.

-Creating your Directory ID and password
+- Set up your Directory ID and email address.

-International Students: When setting up the Directory ID, you will be asked to submit the last five digits of your SID (Student ID).
+- International Students: When setting up the Directory ID, you will be asked to submit the last five digits of your SID (student ID).
 This is not the same as your University ID.
-These are the steps for finding your Student ID:
+These are the steps for finding your student ID:

 1. Login to your Application Supplemental Form (ASF) at http://apra.umd.edu